OlsonDev/Dazor/README.md

 dazor seed <name>
 # Clean data out of the database, insert records from seed file
 dazor apply <seed-name>
+# Remove all objects from of the database
+dazor clean-schema
+# Truncate/delete all data out of the database
+dazor clean-data
+# Fix a database seed for a specific version; useful if schema has changed since seeds were generated
+dazor fix-seeds
 # Get help information
 dazor help
 dazor help migrate